NehalSurti/Sommaire/README.md

-# Someware AI
+# Sommaire

-A full-stack SaaS that converts long PDFs into beautiful, concise summary reels using OpenAI and Gemini AI.
+A full-stack SaaS that converts long PDFs into beautiful, concise summary reels using Gemini AI.

 ## ✨ Features